|

 project.
 Follow all safety precautions.
 Information in this document has been

-furnished MGP.
+furnished by MGP.
 Every effort has been made to ensure accuracy and safety.

-Neither MGP, any contributor nor the retailer can be held responsible for
+Neither MGP, or any contributor nor the retailer can be held responsible for

 damages or injuries resulting from the use of the information in this